danielyule/hearthbreaker/readme.md

 Structure
 ---------
 Almost all of the game logic is found in [hearthbreaker.game_objects](hearthbreker/game_objects.py).
-The game functions largely on an event based system.
-The events use a bind/trigger mechanism.
-For an overview of the events and the parameters they  receive, see [events.md](events.md).
+The game functions largely on a tag based system.
+See [the wiki](https://github.com/danielyule/hearthbreaker/wiki/Tag-Format) for more details.

 The game is made up of players, each of which has a hand of cards, a hero, secrets and minions.
 Decisions are made by agents, which can either by computer controlled or human controlled.
 The system is callback based, in that